microblink/microblink-scan-web/README.md

 ## Setup Firebase Hosting

-Configure Firebase hosting with your custom domain where this single-page application will be deployed.
+Configure Firebase hosting with your custom domain, where this single-page application will be deployed.

 `https://console.firebase.google.com/u/0/project/<FIREBASE_PROJECT_ID>/hosting/main`

 ## Setup Firebase Dynamic Links

+The generated exchange URL is: `https://<CUSTOM_DOMAIN>/scans/<SCAN_ID>?key<SECRET_ENCRYPTION_KEY>`.

-For shorting generated exchange URL it is recommended to use `Firebase Dynamic Links`.
+For shortening URLs, use `Firebase Dynamic Links`:

 `https://console.firebase.google.com/u/0/project/<FIREBASE_PROJECT_ID>/durablelinks`

-URL which should be shortened is `https://<CUSTOM_DOMAIN>/scans/<SCAN_ID>?key<SECRET_ENCRYPTION_KEY>`

-This short URL will be also generated in `microblink-js` in QR code.
+A shortened URL will also be generated in `microblink-js` in the QR code.

 ## Setup Firebase Storage

 ### Rules configuration

-Enable Storage with the `./storage.rules`
+Enable storage with the `./storage.rules`.

 ```
 rules_version = '2';